libp2p/docs/content/concepts/fundamentals/peers.md

 **For more on addresses in libp2p, see [Addressing](/concepts/addressing/)**

-> The multiaddr protocol for libp2p addresses was originally written `/ipfs`
+{{< alert icon="💡" context="note">}}
-> and was later renamed to `/p2p`.
+The multiaddr protocol for libp2p addresses was originally written `/ipfs` and was later renamed to `/p2p`.
-> The two are equivalent and have the same binary
+The two are equivalent and have the same binary representation in multiaddrs.
-> representation in multiaddrs.
-Which one is rendered in the string format
+Which one is rendered in the string format depends on the version of the multiaddr library in use.
-> depends on the version of the multiaddr library in use.
+{{< /alert >}}

 ## Peer Info